-This applies in anything you do.
-I have experienced it first hand many times with wrestling, golf, snowboarding and business.
+This applies to anything you do.
+I have experienced it first-hand many times with wrestling, golf, snowboarding, and business.
 At the end of the day, the people around you are the people who are influencing you.
 They are putting ideas—good or bad—into your head.
 They are the people you’re learning from and getting better with.
 So get amazing people around you each day!

 For example, Since I run a magazine, I offer to include someone in the magazine or be on our podcast show.
 From that point on we chat and they are in my network.
 We help each other on other projects, share connection and advice.
 I even have asked at least 20 people to have coffee with me to learn about managing a content calendar when I first started.
 Most said no, a few said yes.

 2: Build Deeper Relationships

 Having a connection with someone that you might talk to once or twice every several months is one thing, but building a strong relationship is another.